z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_02_SimpleMaskedSprite.md

 ## The Display Background

-The principle is masked sprites is one all Spectrum programmers should be familiar with.
+The principle of masked sprites is one all Spectrum programmers should be familiar with.
 The basic idea is succinctly described [here](http://www.breakintoprogram.co.uk/software_development/masking-sprites).
 Before we look at a sprite, however, we need to take a brief look at the *background*.